 Currently one commercial airport and two general aviation airports exist within Shasta County.
 There are a number of private landing strips in the region.

-Redding Municipal Airport Redding Municipal Airport (airport ID: RDD) is the only commercial airport that provides daily airline passenger service in and out of the region.
+Redding Municipal Airport (airport ID: RDD) is the only commercial airport that provides daily airline passenger service in and out of the region.
 It is owned and operated by the city of Redding.
-Flights are provided by Skywest Airlines (dba United Express) with flights going to/from one destination: San Francisco.
+Flights are provided by United Airlines (dba United Express) and PenAir with flights going to/from two destinations: San Francisco and Portland.
 Information regarding daily flights, car rentals, parking and aviation storage is available on their website: Redding Municipal Airport weblink.

-According to the Federal Aviation Administration (FAA), Redding Municipal Airport serviced 24,875 passenger boardings in calendar year 2013.
-This is approximately 15% less than the 29,175 passenger boardings seen in calendar year 2012.
+According to the Federal Aviation Administration (FAA), Redding Municipal Airport serviced 30,852 passenger boardings in calendar year 2015.
+This is approximately 25% more than the 23,170 passenger boardings seen in calendar year 2014.
 See the FAA passenger and cargo boarding website for details on past years.